PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/numbers/+page.md

 ## That's it!
 Good work, now you know the basics about how to use numbers in BagaWork! 🥳 It's not that hard, is it?
-In next tutorial, you'll see more useful examples of how we can use numbers.
+In next tutorial, [Programming 6.
+Booleans, keepIf() and showIf()](../booleans-keepif-and-showif/), you'll see more useful examples of how we can use numbers.